MC-Madhuchandan/ABAP-Project/build_data_objects.md

 1. on premise : very similar to existing approach what we use with SAP GUi access and build our code using ABAP
 2. Cloud : There will be no SAP GUI Access only we can access using browser

-   User will logion to broswer from our end and connect with S4 HANA cloud system which intend have HANA database all will be managed by SAP
+   User will logion to broswer from our end and connect with S4 HANA cloud system which intend have HANA database all will be managed by SAP.
    Here SAP allows developer to build our own extensions which is called as Embedded steampunk and we can create side by side extensions

-   RISE with SAP means : As SAP moving a ahead we will be also taken foward
+   **RISE with SAP** means : As SAP moving a ahead we will be also taken foward

-S4 HANA cloud will be an SaaS Application
+**Note** S4 HANA cloud will be an SaaS Application

 **CDS- Core Data & Services**

 CDS is the new approach of building semantically rich data models.

 CDS consists of
-DDL - Data Defintion Lnaguage -design new models- new tables , structures , data elements etc, DQL - Data Query Language -(CDS Views & Entities - new views to extract data (aggregate, join ,assosciate, load , calculate , formulas)
+1. **DDL - Data Defintion Lnaguage** -design new models- new tables , structures , data elements etc,
+2. **DQL - Data Query Language** -(CDS Views & Entities - new views to extract data (aggregate, join ,assosciate, load , calculate , formulas)
-DEL - Dta Expression Language (Path Expression , Case Expression) DCL - Data Control Language ( for restricting data & security )
+3. **DEL - Dta Expression Language** (Path Expression , Case Expression)
+4. **DCL - Data Control Language** ( for restricting data & security )

 **JSON**
 JSON is a ligh weight data format to transmit data from one sytem to another system(peer)